ICOS-Carbon-Portal/jupyter/docs/index.md

 ## Access to notebooks and documentation

-Openly available ICOS notebooks and supporting documentation are available through the ICOS Carbon Portal Jupyter repository on [GitHub].
+Openly available ICOS notebooks and supporting documentation are available through the ICOS Carbon Portal Jupyter repository on [GitHub](https://github.com/ICOS-Carbon-Portal/jupyter/).

 ## Support